ethanrburnett/ethanrburnett.github.io/_pages/mentorship.md

 <hr class="section-separator">

-I've had the pleasure of supervising and co-supervising a number of research projects and theses.
-Below is a non-exhaustive list.
+I've had the pleasure of advising and co-advising a number of research projects and theses.
+Below is a non-exhaustive list of those I worked with most closely.
 <br><br>

 #### <strong style='color:#BF5700'>Graduate Students (M.S.)</strong>